I feel like a part of me died on Monday; that I’d lost part of my childhood.

 I wasn’t surprised by the vote Monday.
 It was inevitable, but still hurt.
 Simply put, the Oakland Coliseum is outdated and a dump.
 It should have been torn down and replaced many years ago.

 I attended the Kansas City Chiefs game this year.
 It rained on game day, and there was at least an inch of standing water in the concourse behind the seats in the lower deck.
+That shouldn’t happen.
 Taking the BART across the freeway to the airport a Raider fan from Arizona commented on how bad the stadium was.

 Many people will point a finger at Mark Davis and blame him for the move.
 What people should be doing is pointing a finger at city officials, including current Oakland Mayor Libby Schaaf and the several mayors before her.

 Schaaf, at least in the media, appeared to be more intent on making sure the Athletics didn’t leave town.
-She claimed there was no public money to help the Raiders.
+She claimed there was no public money to help out the Raiders.
 Maybe she didn’t trust Mark Davis, or maybe she was getting bad advice from other city officials.

 What has bothered me throughout this ordeal is that Oakland seemingly waited until the last moment to come up with an offer.
 Where was this Fortress group 10 years ago?
 Problems with the stadium have been ongoing in the last 20-plus years.